cloudfoundry/diego-windows-release/README.md

 necessary programs (consul, rep, and metron) will be running as services.

 - [Building instructions](docs/BUILDING.md) contains information for generating an MSI
-- [Installation instructions](docs/INSTALL.md) contains information on how to install the MSI
+- [Installation instructions](docs/INSTALL.md) contains information on how to install the project